bobleesj/Course_UIKit_Fundamentals_with_Bob/0000/0004_Expectation.md

 # Course Expectation
 Despite all the hype about learning how to build your first app, I'd like to give you a cold and harsh reality.
 Based on the Stack Overflow survey in 2016, Swift is considered as the second most loved language out of thousands.
 However, it doesn't mean it's going to be all those butterflies and rainbows.
 In fact, you will suffer.

 Also, I'd like to clearly inform my students that this course isn't just about making apps or portfolio.
 In fact, you most likely never get a job simply by taking a couple courses on Udemy or other platforms.
-Being an iOS developer takes of time, energy, and patience
+Being an iOS developer takes of time, energy, and patience.
+I'd like you to jot down or write down some key points what it takes to become an iOS developer or build your dream app.

 ## Ground Rules
 1. **No excuses**.
 I don’t take complainers: If your English isn’t good, go learn.
 Go to YouTube, in fact, English is my second language too, and I don’t have a computer science degree.
 All I did was I went to public libraries and read books and took notes.
 If I'm able to learn, you are also as well.
 You've got amazing resources available online.
 If you can afford buying either a Mac or iPhone, you have more than plenty of resources to go your own.